 There’s no better way to spend a Friday night than with a good movie — but sometimes, the drama and comedy selections just aren’t cutting it.
 You’re ready to get hit with some cold, hard facts while curled up on your couch.
 You’re prepared to hear about all the ways the dairy industry’s fooling you while sitting with your bowl of buttery popcorn.
 That’s right — you’re gearing up for a food documentary.

 There’s one problem, though — you can’t believe every sensational claim made in these docs.
-While many of these films make great points about the sugar industry and animal cruelty, there’s also plenty of misinformation you shouldn’t believe.
 The following food documentaries are among the most popular, and they contain some bogus claims no one should trust.

 1. What the Health — One egg is as bad for you as five cigarettes